PetroIvaniuk/llms-tools/README.md

 - [DubbingAI](https://dubbing-ai.com/) - AI tool can convert your voice into high-quality cloned voices—from celebrities to your favorite gaming characters—in real time
 - [Lyria](https://deepmind.google/discover/blog/transforming-the-future-of-music-creation/) - AI music generation model
 - [StockMusic](https://www.stockmusic.app/) - a platform for AI-generated tunes that allows you to generate up to 10 minutes of copyright-free music
-- [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music), [Stable Audio 2.0](https://stability.ai/news/stable-audio-2-0) - a system that generates music and sound effects from text
+- [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music), [Stable Audio 2.0](https://stability.ai/news/stable-audio-2-0) - a system that generates music and sound effects from text, by Stability AI
 - [RIFFUSION](https://www.riffusion.com/about) - the model to generate images of spectrograms and can then be converted to an audio clip
 - [CLAP](https://github.com/LAION-AI/CLAP/) - you can extract a latent representation of any given audio and text for your own model, or for different downstream task
 - [Vscoped](https://vscoped.com/) - effortlessly transcribe your video content to boost click-through rates and watch time